 Since December 2015, the EAHCP has pursued an analysis of the current programs for submerged aquatic vegetation restoration in the San Marcos and Comal Springs systems.
 In this analysis, lessons learned as well as proposed revisions were brought forward and ultimately reviewed by subject matter and regional experts, as well as the EAHCP Committee members.
-A Scientific Evaluation Report (SER) was produced and adopted by the Science Committee to provide any necessary recommendations in regards to the Adaptive Management Proposal (Exhibit 3) which was later supported by the Stakeholder Committee and adopted by the Implementing Committee on September 15th.
-This process was in accordance with the Adaptive Management Process outlined in the Funding and Management Agreement (FMA) and results in this request to clarify the EAHCP outlined in the final Nonroutine Adaptive Management Proposal (Exhibit 2).
+A Scientific Evaluation Report (SER) was produced and adopted by the Science Committee to provide any necessary directive in regards to the Adaptive Management Proposal (Exhibit 3) which was later supported by the Stakeholder Committee and adopted by the Implementing Committee on September 15th.
+This process was in accordance with the Adaptive

-&lt;sup>1 The Long-term Biological Goal (LTBG) Reaches refer to the reaches specified in the EAHCP that determine our Biological Goals for the aquatic vegetation restoration and fountain darter habitat.
+&lt;sup>1 The Long-term Biological Goal (LTBG) Reaches refer to the reaches specified in the EAHCP that determine our Biological Goals for the aquatic vegetation restoration and fountain darter habitat (Table 4-1).